Does Car Insurance Cover Basic Maintenance?

 Photograph the Cause, Not Just the Damage

-Take photos of the damaged component and the cause.
-If a pothole caused the damage, photograph the pothole too.
-If a storm sent debris through your windshield, note the date and location so you can pull local weather records if needed.
-Your insurer needs to tie the damage to a specific covered event, and your photos make that connection before an adjuster ever visits.
+Take photos of the damaged part and what caused the damage.
+If a pothole did it, photograph the pothole too.
+If a storm sends debris through your windshield, write down the date and location so you can pull local weather records if needed.
+Your insurer needs to connect the damage to a specific event, and your photos help make that case.

 3. 3